LoopRook/Multivitamin/README.md

 ## Brackets: the championship (optional)

 Nothing here is required.
-The daily renames are a complete experience on their own.
+The daily renames are enough on their own.
 But reactions on the cards accumulate automatically, so whenever you're ready:

 ```
 /bracket start